OriolFilter/Istio_Examples/NEW/01-Getting_Started/04-hello_world_1_service_2_deployments_managed_version_foo_namespace/README.md

 Here we created a rule that will be applied on `HTTP` related traffic (including `HTTPS` and `HTTP2`) when the destination path is exactly `/helloworld`.

-This traffic will be forwarded to the port `80` of the destination service `helloworld` (the full path URL equivalent would be `helloworld.$NAMESPACE.svc.cluster.local`).
+This traffic will be forwarded to the port `80` of the destination service `helloworld` located in the namespace `foo`.

 There will be an internal URL rewrite set, as if the URL is not modified, it would attempt to reach to the `/helloworld` path from the Nginx deployment, which currently has no content and would result in an error code `404` (Not found).